-These juicy burgers were made by grinding whole steaks in a KitchenAid Food Grinder, easily the best burgers I’ve ever tasted.
+These juicy burgers were made by grinding whole steaks in a KitchenAid Food Grinder.
 Grinding your own meat is really easy and yields amazing results – and I’m going to teach you how to do it yourself.

-John got me a food grinder for my KitchenAid Mixer for my birthday this year, and I was super excited to use it.
+John got me a food grinder for my KitchenAid Mixer for my birthday this year (Amazon affiliate link: KitchenAid FGA Food Grinder Attachment for Stand Mixers, $49.99), and I was super excited to use it.
 I love culinary challenges and this was one I was ready to tackle.
 Homemade Sweet Italian Sausage was my first endeavor that I blogged about in which I provided a thorough how-to on how to use the machine.
 I’ll share some of that info here, too, but this experience was quite different from that one.

 My knowledge of ground beef told me that a juicy burger needs a little fat, so I needed to purchase meat that had a good mix of fat and beef.
 This involved quite the intensive search at Kroger for the perfect meat, and thanks to a few specials they had running, I ended up with chuck steak and sirloin steak.